sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 **Design note:** Certificate-based authentication is desired over password-based authentication for the CLI-to-REST connection because it prevents the need to store and forward any plaintext passwords.
 Per-user certificates with strict file permissions are desired so as to ensure that users cannot drop into the Linux shell and perform operations as other than themselves (e.g., via `curl` with a shared certificate, or someone else's certificate).
 2. When a user logs into the switch, the switch will authenticate the user by using the username and password credentials.
 3. When the KLISH process is started, its UID and GID are set to those of the user that was authenticated by `sshd` or `login` (as through the console).
-4. When the KLISH shell is spawned, it will create a persistent, local HTTP connection over an internal TCP connection, and send the REST request to authenticate this KLISH session as the logged-in user, which can be looked up through NSS by using `getpwuid()`.
-This request will contain the user's client certificate.
+4. When the KLISH shell is spawned, it will create a persistent, local HTTPS connection over an internal socket, and send the REST request to authenticate this KLISH session as the logged-in user, which can be looked up through NSS by using `getpwuid()`.
+This authentication request will contain the user's client certificate.
 5. The REST server will authenticate the user and return a token with the username encoded in it.
 The KLISH CLI must cache this token and use it for all future requests from this KLISH session.
 The REST server will also maintain this token to username mapping with it so as to identify all future requests as well.
 This will also allow the REST server in creating audit logs for all the requests sent from KLISH, as well as pass the username to Translib for RBAC enforcement.
-6. KLISH CLI session will store the authentication token, and from then on, KLISH CLI will send REST request using the persistent connection with the authentication token in the HTTP header to the REST server for all the CLI commands.
+6. KLISH CLI session will store the authentication token, and from then on, KLISH CLI will send REST requests using the persistent connection with the authentication token in the HTTP header to the REST server for all the CLI commands.
 7. The KLISH session must be able to cleanly handle ctrl-c breaks while it is busy waiting on a response from the REST server.
 8. When the user exits the KLISH CLI session, the HTTP persistent connection is closed.
 The REST server will clean up the corresponding authentication token for its corresponding KLISH CLI Client.